lingeringwillx/Crappy_Sims2_Compression/README.md

 1- By utilizing all of the cores of the CPU for compression.

-2- By using level 5 compression parameters instead of level 9.
+2- By using zlib's level 6 compression parameters instead of level 9.

 To use it, just download the .exe file and put it in the same directory as The Compressorizer, overwriting the old file.